-Join David Elfassy for an in-depth discussion in this video Connecting to Office 365 with remote PowerShell, part of Administration for Cloud-Based Office 365.
+Join David Elfassy for an in-depth discussion in this video Connecting to Office 365 with remote PowerShell, part of Office 365: Administration (2014).

 - [Voiceover] So we've managed plenty of things in Office 365 admin center and the various admin centers for Exchange, SharePoint, and Lync.
 As soon as you get a little bit more proficient with managing objects from these portals, you'll start to realize that there'll be times when you want to configure something but that option just simply won't be there.
 Well, that's when remote PowerShell walks in.
 PowerShell is a command line functionality of Exchange, SharePoint, and Lync on premises that has now been available in Exchange, SharePoint, and Lync online.

 We can use PowerShell to establish a remote session to Office 365, specifically to our tenant, authenticate that session, and then run commands within that PowerShell session.
 So let's see how that looks.
 I'm going to pop up my PowerShell window.
 Now, note that I'm running this PowerShell window with elevated privileges.
 So the first thing that I need to do from PowerShell now is actually allow PowerShell to run scripts, in order to run my remote PowerShell commands.
 So to do that, I have to modify the execution policy.

 Now, note that you only need to do this once per computer that you'll be using to connect to remote PowerShell.
 You won't need to do that again.
 So I'm running my set command, execution policy to modify my execution policy.
 And the parameter that I'm going to apply is remotesigned.
 I'm being asked to confirm this change, which I have.
 So let me clear my screen.
 My execution policy has been changed.
 I can actually verify that by using my get command.